SyntaxSketches/project-3-SyntaxSketches/README.md

 Exceptions are raised as early as possible—during loading, parsing, or validation—to prevent bad data or illegal gameplay states from cascading.

 Design Choices
-Modular Separation: Inventory, combat, and data loading are isolated so each system can be improved independently.
+- Keep things separate: Inventory, combat, and data loading all run on their own, so it’s easier to tweak or upgrade each without messing up the others.
-Text-Based Data Files: Items and quests use human-readable .txt blocks, making the game mod-friendly without changing code.
+- Simple text files: Items and quests are stored in plain .txt files, which makes modding super easy without touching the actual code.
-Stat-Effect Format "stat:value": Simple to parse, allows flexible item/buff definitions, consistent across consumables and equipment.
-Turn-Based Combat Loop: Chosen for clarity, readability, and easier debugging.
-Clear Validation Steps: Strict parsing avoids silent failures, ensures data integrity, and makes error messages user-friendly.
-Equipment Auto-Swap: Equipping returns old gear to inventory automatically to prevent accidental item loss.
-Separation of Player Abilities: Special abilities implemented as individual functions for readability and balance tweaking.
+- Easy stat format: Using "stat:value" keeps things consistent and flexible for buffs, consumables, and gear.
+- Turn-based battles: The combat loop is turn-based, which makes it clearer to follow and way easier to debug.
+- Strict checks: Data gets validated carefully, so you don’t end up with silent errors—plus, error messages are straightforward.
+- Auto gear swap: When you equip something new, your old gear goes back into your inventory automatically, so nothing gets lost.
+- Abilities split up: Special abilities are written as separate functions, which keeps the code clean and makes balancing simpler.

 AI Usage

-AI assistance (ChatGPT) was used for:
+- AI assistance (ChatGPT) was used for:
-Generating module summaries
+- Generating module summaries
-Refining and debugging strategies.
+- Refining and debugging strategies.
-Drafting readable error explanations and architectural notes.
+- Drafting readable error explanations and architectural notes.

-All game logic, mechanics, and code integration were ultimately created and tested by the developer.